icd-tohoku/BirdViewAR_chi2023/MainDrone_windows/README.md

 ### 4. Insert your App Key

-Insert your App Key into DJISDKManager.Instance.RegisterApp("Please enter your App Key here.") in MainPage.xaml.cs.
+Insert your App Key into DJIWSDKFPVDeamo\DJISDKManager.Instance.RegisterApp("Please enter your App Key here.") in MainPage.xaml.cs.

 ### 5. Connect to wifi network